 assessment of children and adults.

 Sarah D. Stearns, PhD. is a clinical/pediatric psychologist who is licensed in both NH and VT.
 Dr. Stearns is a graduate of Dartmouth College, received her Doctorate in Clinical Psychology from the University of Kentucky, and completed a Post-doctoral Fellowship at Kosair Children's Hospital in Louisville, KY.
-Dr. Stearns has expertise in treating disruptive behavior disorders such as ADHD and ODD, and provides parent behavior management and anger management training in individual and dyadic formats.
+Dr. Stearns has expertise in treating disruptive behavior disorders such as ADHD and ODD, and provides parent behavior management and anger management training.
 Dr. Stearns' other treatment specialties for ages 2-22 include anxiety disorders (e.g., phobias, separation anxiety, PTSD, generalized anxiety, social anxiety); coping with grief and loss, pain management, and treatment of acute and chronic medical conditions.